Spring / Fall Commencement Day Information

 - Commencement usually consists of two ceremonies: morning and afternoon.
 There will be only one Summer Ceremony.

-- Summer 2014 Commencement Sign-in and Line-up will be located in the Auxiliary gym on the second floor of Alico Arena
+- Fall 2014 Commencement Sign-in and Line-up will be located in the Auxiliary gym on the second floor of Alico Arena.

 - University Marshal